 Here’s the point.
-You have the same tools to keep your talented people that other companies have to lure them away:
+You have the same tools to keep your talented people as other companies have to lure them away:

 Affinity: Cultivate a collegial environment that emphasizes collaboration and common values.
 Appreciate each employee beyond their job description.
-Value the whole person and help build their self interest in the company’s success, and their bonds with organization and colleagues that would be hard to leave.
+Value the whole person and help build their self interest in the company’s success---their bonds with organization and colleagues that would be hard to leave.

 Recognition: Good employees appreciate being noticed for what they accomplish.
 It’s not hard to show your appreciation and recognize employees for jobs well done.
 Also, for example, try the assignment of special projects, added training, a promotion, or differentiated compensation.
-Send a clear message – “you’re appreciated and a valued member of the organization”.
+Send a clear message: “You’re an appreciated and valued member of the organization.”

 Challenge (within each position): Great employees thrive on non-repetitive work and assignments that stretch their abilities and build their capabilities.

 Career Opportunity: Understand your people’s career interests and aspirations, and structure the right opportunities to help that realization.

 Good Leadership: Keeping great employees requires great leaders who also provide the right structure, predictability and climate, balanced with respect and an open dialog.
 Note: Repetitive studies reconfirm that among employees who have resigned, the reason they most commonly cite: “my boss was an ass.”

 In an effort to make this all easy, too many employees opt to just increase pay.
 Consider – if an employee’s main focus is their paycheck, is that the employee you’d rely on to grow or change and your company?